-- Begin in Adobe Photoshop. - Create new 12x12 inch document (File > New) at 300 ppi with a white background.
+- Begin in Expert Mode of Photoshop Elements. - Create new 12x12 inch document (File > New > Blank File) at 300 ppi with a white background.

-NOTE: You may also create an 8.5x11 inch (portrait) document.
+NOTE: You may also create a 8.5x11 inch (portrait) document.
 I'll provide alternate instructions here in the manual as we go.
 See the notations marked LTR ALT.